216 (Redditch) Squadron is based at the Army Reserve Centre in Redditch, and serves the areas of Redditch, Bromsgrove and further afield.

 Some are ex-cadets, some ex-forces and some joined when their child joined as a cadet, but all have a desire to make the cadet experience a great one.
 All our staff are fully trained and qualified in the activities they run, and all are strictly checked through the Disclosure and Barring Service, along with internal security checks.

-Sqn Ldr Cheston took command as Acting OC of 216 in February 2008, taking over as Officer Commanding in October 2008.
-In May 2017 she took on the role of West Mercian Wings Training Officer and was promoted to Squadron Leader.
-Sqn Ldr Cheston is a qualified Range Conducting Officer, Weapons Instructor and also holds expedition and first aid qualifications.
+Flt Lt Cheston took command as Acting OC of 216 in February 2008, taking over as Officer Commanding in October 2008.
+In May 2017 she took on the role of West Mercian Wings Training Officer.
+In April 2020 she returned to the Squadron as Office Commanding.
+Flt Lt Cheston is a qualified Range Conducting Officer, Weapons Instructor and also holds expedition and first aid qualifications.
 She also runs the D of E Scheme on the Squadron.
-Sqn Ldr Cheston is also West Mercian Wings Training Officer, responsible for all training in over 27 Squadrons.

 Warrant Officer Nick Lyons RAFAC